eddyystop/feathers-tests-fake-app-users/README.md

 ## Motivation

 Unit tests are better tests than integration-only tests.
-It can however be difficult to fake a dependencies of a piece of code.
+It can however be difficult to fake the dependencies of a piece of code.
 This package shows an approach to faking the most common dependencies in a Feathers' project.

 ## Installation

 Install [Nodejs](https://nodejs.org/en/).

-Run `npm install feathers-tests-fake-app-users --save` in your project folder.
+Run `npm install feathers-tests-fake-app-users --save-dev` in your project folder.

 You can then require the utilities.